iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 In other words, various choices of $$(C, \sigma)$$ can be made to ensure $$(\varepsilon,\delta)$$-DP, and some result in a better utility than the one choice $$C=I$$.

 Finding $$B$$ and $$C$$ to achieve the above goals is non-trivial.
 Again, we strongly rely on numerical solvers to find the best $$B$$ and $$C$$ and correspondingly calculate the required $$\sigma$$ for $$(\varepsilon, \delta)$$-DP.
 For details, refer to <d-cite key=choquette2023multiMF></d-cite> and <d-cite key=choquette2024amplifiedMF></d-cite>.
 Crucially, the computations for the decomposition of $$B$$ and $$C$$ is typically independant of the gradient matrix $$H$$.
 Some consideration on using the approaches of <d-cite key=choquette2023multiMF></d-cite> and <d-cite key=choquette2024amplifiedMF></d-cite> are:
 - Be careful how you sample: we used Poisson sampling for DP-SGD, i.e., at each iteration, each datapoint is randomly selected with some fixed probability.
 We need to be careful how we sample datapoints with the matrix factorization setting.
 You cannot just plug the Poisson subsampling.
-In particular, when computing $$(\varepsilon, \delta)$$ guarantees, we must account  for the maximum number of times any datapoint is used in gradient computations and a sampling structure where a datapoint cannot participate in gradient computations less than $$b$$ steps apart.
+In particular, when computing $$(\varepsilon, \delta)$$ guarantees, we must account  for the maximum number of times any datapoint is used in gradient computations and a sampling structure where a datapoint cannot participate in gradient computations less than prespecified fixed number of steps apart.
 Violating either will invalidate the privacy analysis.
 - Subsampling amplification: one advantage of matrix factorization is that it is competitive with DP-SGD even without fully relying on any privacy amplification through subsampling<d-cite key=choquette2023multiMF></d-cite>.
 A privacy amplification through subsampling for the matrix factorization was introduced in  <d-cite key=choquette2024amplifiedMF></d-cite>.
 With this amplification, in the settings tested in the paper, the matrix factorization mechanism was always Pareto optimal with repect to the privacy-accuracy tradeoff.
 Again, one should be careful with subsampling amplifications as they should be implemented in a way that does not violate the previous remark.